 CoolSculpting, or cryolipolysis, is a nonsurgical body contouring procedure.
-A plastic surgeon uses a device to freeze fat cells under the skin.
-Once the fat cells have been destroyed, they are gradually broken down and removed from the body by the liver.
+A plastic surgeon freezes fat cells under the skin.
+Once the fat cells are destroyed, they gradually break down and are removed from the body by the liver.

 Most CoolSculpting sessions take around an hour and cost about $1,000 per treatment area.

 CoolSculping is a fairly new technique, only approved by the United States Food and Drug Administration (FDA) in 2012.
 CoolSculpting and cryolipolysis are registered trademarks of Zeltiq Aesthetics.

 While the number of independent clinical research studies backing the procedure is still relatively small, Zeltiq Aesthetics claim CoolSculpting lowers the amount of fat cells in the treatment area by between 20 and 25 percent.